Serengeti: Ecology

 The Serengeti has some of East Africa's finest game areas.
 Besides being known for the great migration, the Serengeti is also famous for its abundant large predators.
-The ecosystem is home to over 3,000 Lions, 1,000 African leopards, and 7,700 to 8,700 spotted hyenas (Crocuta crocuta).
-The East African cheetah are also present in Serengeti.
+The ecosystem is home to over 3,000 lions, 1,000 African leopards, and 7,700 to 8,700 spotted hyenas (Crocuta crocuta).
+The East African cheetah is also present in Serengeti.

 African wild dogs are relatively scarce in much of the Serengeti.
 This is particularly true in places such as Serengeti National Park (where they became extinct in 1992), in which lions and spotted hyenas, predators that steal wild dog kills and are a direct cause of wild dog mortality, are abundant.

 The Serengeti is also home to a diversity of grazers, including Cape buffalo, African elephant, warthog, Grant's gazelle, eland, waterbuck, and topi.
 The Serengeti can support this remarkable variety of grazers only because each species, even those closely related, has a different diet.
 For example, wildebeests prefer to consume shorter grasses, while plains zebras prefer taller grasses.
-Similarly, dik-diks eat the lowest leaves of a tree, impalas eat the leaves that are higher up, and giraffes eat leaves that are even higher.The governments of Tanzania and Kenya maintain a number of protected areas, including national parks, conservation areas, and game reserves, that give legal protection to over 80 percent of the Serengeti.
+Similarly, dik-diks eat the lowest leaves of a tree, impalas eat the leaves that are higher up, and giraffes eat leaves that are even higher.

+The governments of Tanzania and Kenya maintain a number of protected areas, including national parks, conservation areas, and game reserves, that give legal protection to over 80 percent of the Serengeti.
+Despite this, the ecosystem is now just 60 per cent of its original size, due to human encroachment.

 Near Lake Victoria, floodplains have developed from ancient lakebeds.

 In the far northwest, acacia woodlands are replaced by broadleaved Terminalia-Combretum woodlands, caused by a change in geology.
 This area has the highest rainfall in the system and forms a refuge for the migrating ungulates at the end of the dry season.

 Altitudes in the Serengeti range from 920 to 1850 m with mean temperatures varying from 15 to 25 C. Although the climate is usually warm and dry, rainfall occurs in two rainy seasons: March to May, and a shorter season in October and November.
 Rainfall amounts vary from a low of 508 mm in the lee of the Ngorongoro highlands to a high of 1200 mm on the shores of Lake Victoria.

 The area is also home to the Ngorongoro Conservation Area, which contains Ngorongoro Crater and the Olduvai Gorge, where some of the oldest hominin fossils have been found.